Clark University: Academic facilities

 Jonas Clark Hall, built in 1887, was Clark University's first building.
 It occupies the center of campus and houses the economics, psychology and education departments.
 Located in the basement of Jonas Clark Hall is the university's cogeneration plant which allows the university to recycle waste heat from electrical generation into hot water, heat, and steam.
 It was updated in 2013 to a more efficient 2.0 kWh natural gas engine.

 Estabrook Hall, located on Woodland Street, is the second oldest building on Clark's campus.
 Originally constructed as a dormitory, it now functions as the language center and the music center.
 The upper floors are primarily home to classrooms and offices for the Language, Literature, and Culture department, which includes Spanish, French, German, Latin, and Hebrew.
 The bottom floor and basement are practice rooms and music halls.

 The Jefferson Academic Center houses various social science departments including Women's Studies, Geography, History, Geographical Information Sciences, Political Science, and Sociology.

 Atwood Hall, attached to the Jefferson Academic Center, is the primary theater on campus and seats 658.
 Atwood Hall originally served as the chapel for the university, and in recent decades has been the scene for several notable concerts and speeches.
 The Grateful Dead (1967 and 1969), the Jimi Hendrix Experience (1968), Janis Joplin (1969), and Bruce Springsteen and the E Street Band (1974) have all played here.
-A March 15, 1968, concert by the Jimi Hendrix Experience was professionally recorded and released in 1999 as Live at Clark University.
+A March 15, 1968 concert by the Jimi Hendrix Experience was professionally recorded and released in 1999 as Live at Clark University.
 In 1963, student D'Army Bailey invited Malcolm X to speak here.
 Noam Chomsky spoke here on the topic of the Israeli–Palestinian conflict and the Arab Spring April 12, 2011.
 It was the first-ever lecture given on a Spree Day at Clark.
 On October 16, 2014, President Bill Clinton spoke in Atwood as a supporter of Martha Coakley's run for Governor of Massachusetts.
+In 2026, Clark released a documentary film, Echoes of Atwood Hall, showcasing the history of music legends who played there and the role of the students who invited them.